P-Suraj/UID-project-phase-2/backend/README.md

 ```

 For dev-only packages:
-(packages only developers use - not in production)
+(packages only developers use  --not in production)

 ```bash
 poetry add --dev <package-name>